 \section{Introduction}

 Deep neural networks are the primary model for learning functions from data, from classification to generation.
-Recently, they also became a primary model for representing data samples, for example, INRs for representing images, 3D objects, or scenes~\citep{park2019deepsdf,sitzmann2020implicit,tancik2020fourier,mildenhall2021nerf}.
+Recently, they also became a primary model for representing data samples, for example, INRs for representing images, 3D objects, or scenes \cite{park2019deepsdf,sitzmann2020implicit,tancik2020fourier,mildenhall2021nerf}.
 In these two cases, representing functions or data, it is often desirable to operate directly over the weights of a pre-trained deep model.
 For instance, given a trained deep network that performs visual object recognition, one may want to change its weights so it matches a new data distribution.
-In another example, given a dataset of INRs or NeRFs representing 3D objects, we may wish to analyze the shape space spanned by them by directly applying machine learning to their raw network representation, namely their weights and biases.
+In another example, given a dataset of INRs or NeRFs representing 3D objects, we may wish to analyze its shape space by directly applying machine learning to the raw network representation, namely the weights and biases.

 In this paper, we seek a principled approach for learning over neural weight spaces.
 We ask: \textit{"What neural architectures can effectively learn and process neural models that are represented as sequences of weights and biases?"}